Definitions Explained By Our Denver Divorce Attorneys

 Dependency and Neglect Case:

-Case initiated by county department of Human Services.
+Case initiated by county Department of Human Services.
 Generally based on parents neglecting or endangering children.
-Can lead to termination of parental rights.
+Can lead to termination of parental rights in extreme cases.

 Request made by one party to the other for either questions to be answered or documents to be provided.
 Not required.
 More extensive than normal financial disclosures.
 Must be issued at least 63 days prior to final hearing.

 Family Support Registry:

-State agency serving as a general holding tank into which support is paid in by the payer and is paid out to the recipient for child support and maintenance.
+State agency serving as a general holding tank into which support is paid by the payer and is paid out to the recipient.
+Can be utilized for both child support and maintenance.
 Good source for keeping detailed payment history.

 Statutory visitation afforded to grandparents (and great-grandparents) of children who are the subject of a case, such as divorce, custody, or dependency and neglect.
 See C.R.S.
 19-1-117.

 Used to be called “Income Assignment.”
 Documentary mechanism by which child support or maintenance is garnished from the payer’s pay check.
 If either party requests income assignment, support will be paid through such, absent a compelling reason.